 Growing grass from seed will also depend upon the type of seed you are using, if you are using warm season seeds then plant them in early summer or late spring, if you are using cool season seeds then plant them in early spring.
 Grass seeds grow in particular temperature and require the favorable conditions, if favorable conditions are not provided the seeds will not germinate well.

 A couple of months later, your lawn will have improved with a thicker and lusher one.
-At that time, you should use a self-propelled mower to maintain a nice look for your lawn.
+At that time, you should use a good self-propelled mower to maintain a nice look for your lawn.

 Learning how to plant grass seed without chemical fertilizer is a great step you can do to go green and organic not only with grass but with other plants as well.
 Anyone can have their own garden, the only thing required is that one should keep in mind the points given above before planting the grass.